 You could be eating the perfect diet, but if you’re consuming too little food, you’re not going to gain any muscle.
-Your body can’t build muscle out of thin air, so make sure to eat sufficient protein, fats and carbs at every meal to supply enough building blocks for the synthesis of new tissue.
+Your body can’t build muscle out of thin air, so make sure to eat sufficient protein, fats and carbs every day to supply enough building blocks for the synthesis of new tissue.

 Don’t go crazy on the chicken nuggets, though.
 Excessive calories over a prolonged period will inevitably lead to fat gain.
 Stuffing yourself in hopes of getting big will only get you fat (remember insulin sensitivity!).
-A higher BMI is also related to lower levels of androgens in men.
+A higher BMI is also related to lower levels of testosterone in men.

 How to become a muscle-building machine:

 - Alternate between surplus and deficit days

 - Read my articles

 Forget supplements, throw away your fitness magazines and ignore the latest mainstream buzz.
 Get stronger in the gym, eat like a champion and ignite the anabolic fuse.

 Boden, G. et al (2015).
 Excessive caloric intake acutely causes oxidative stress, GLUT4 carbonylation, and insulin resistance in healthy men.
 In: Science Translational Medicine 09 Sep 2015: Vol. 7, Issue 304, pp. 304re7

 Boman, Niklas (2016).
 Building Muscle: A translation of training adaptation.
 Umeå University, Faculty of Medicine, Department of Community Medicine and Rehabilitation.